qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - is there a way to mark all emails as read in the app
 - how do i mark all my emails as being read
 - need to mark all emails as read
-- is there a way to be able to mark as read in the notification window right now there is delete and archive but i just want to mark as read
-- i how do i mark all as read
-- is there a way to mark all mail as read
-- is there a way to mark all emails as read
-- is there a way to mark several messages as read thanks
-- how do i mark all unread email as read
-- need an easy way to mark all as read in us most
-- is there not a way to mark all unread messages as read
-- is there a way to mark all messages as read
-- how can i mark all as read for a inbox
-- how do i mark all inbox as read
-- how do i select all email and mark all as read
-- it would be nice to get a option to not automatically mark a mail as read on reading also after reading the mail it should still be marked as unread and only after marking it manually as read it should be also shown as read
-- the app does not actually marks emails as read if marked as read from notification centres
-- how do i mark all as read the app imported all of my a of a plus emails as unread and i'm only able to mark as read about of a to of a at a time
-- why won't your app mark emails mark as archived also as read
-- how to mark multiple messages read
-- need to be able to mark all read
-- please add mark as read in the notification
-- what i like the most about this app is that you can mark as read from the notification very good
-- how do you mark all as read after using select all
-- how to select all and then mark all as read
-- how do i mark all my unread as read at the same time
 - how do i select mark emails as read so i can keep them without reading
 - how do i mark all emails as read iphone thanks
 - is it possible to mark all as read thanks